-There are just-turn-up talks and tours in the house and around the park nearly every day.
+There are just-turn-up talks and tours by our volunteers in the house and around the park nearly every day.

-Introductory talks are outside the gatehouse and costume talks are in the great hall.
+Introductory talks are outside the gatehouse and costume talks are in the great hall when the house re-opens in February.
 They're free and there's no need to book.
 Visitor Reception staff will let you know what's happening on your way in.

-The mown grassy paths in the parkland are flat but we'd recommend sturdy footwear now that the weather has turned wetter.
+The mown grassy paths in the parkland are flat but we'd recommend sturdy footwear throughout the winter.

-- Tick things off your 50 things to do... list - fly a kite, catch a falling leaf, play conkers...
+- Tick things off your 50 things to do... list - fly a kite, make a trail with sticks, play Poohsticks...

 - Find out about the Victorian lives of the Lucy family and their servants in the house and outbuildings.